Casey Wasserman: Personal life

-Wasserman refers to his grandfather as his teacher.
+Wasserman had a close relationship with his grandfather.
 The two would have breakfast together every Saturday and Sunday from the time he was a child until his grandfather's death in 2002.
-Wasserman said, "He was my most valuable resource in terms of information.
-In broad terms he knew what he wanted to do and I followed in his footsteps."

 He is divorced from music supervisor Laura Ziffren Wasserman, whose grandfather Paul Ziffren was a Democratic Party leader and chair of the Los Angeles 1984 Summer Olympics Organizing Committee.
-They have two children.
+They have two children—a son and a daughter.
+In 2026, it was reported that his daughter, Stella Wasserman, is training to compete with the Israeli show jumping team in the 2028 Olympics.